This campground lies beneath a canopy of oak and Ponderosa pine on the banks of Grizzly Creek. The site has retained much of its original Civilian

 Some sites within the campground are designated for Day Use only.

 The campground has picnic tables, campfire rings, vault toilets, and drinking water.
 Electrical hook-ups are not available.

 Located in western South Dakota and northeastern Wyoming, Black Hills National Forest encompasses nearly 1.25 million acres of rugged rock formations, canyons and gulches, open grassland parks, tumbling streams, deep blue lakes, and unique caves.
 Derived from the Lakota language, the words "Paha Sapa," meaning "hills that are black," honor the dark, pine-covered hills rising several thousand feet above the surrounding prairie.
 This campground is located in the Norbeck Wildlife Preserve and is close to the Black Elk Wilderness, South Dakota's only designated wilderness area.
 This area encompasses the Harney Range, an area long held sacred by American Indians.
 Wildlife in the area abounds.
 Bighorn sheep navigate mountainous terrain, while elk, deer and pronghorn gather in forests and prairies.
 Bald eagles, hawks, osprey, peregrine falcon, and hundreds of other bird species can be found in the forest, especially along streams, lakes and rivers.

-Nearby Jewel Cave is the second longest cave in the world at 159.29 miles.
+Possible day trips include Custer State Park with its many buffalo and other wildlife, Crazy Horse Monument and Wind Cave National Park as well as Jewel Cave which is the second longest cave in the world at 159.29 miles.
 It features sparkling calcite crystals and other rare formations, as well as some of the largest concentrations of passageways in the world.

 Charges & Cancellations

 No refunds will be given for weather or related events.